 - Do you play sports?
 If so, what types of sports do you play and has your technique ever been evaluated?

 During the physical exam, your doctor may apply pressure to the affected area or ask you to move your elbow, wrist and fingers in various ways.

-In many cases, your medical history and the physical exam provides enough information for your doctor to make a diagnosis of tennis elbow.
+In many cases, your medical history and the physical exam provide enough information for your doctor to make a diagnosis of tennis elbow.
 But if your doctor suspects that something else may be causing your symptoms, he or she may suggest X-rays or other types of imaging tests.

 Treatments and drugs

 Tennis elbow often gets better on its own.
 But if over-the-counter pain medications and other self-care measures aren't helping, your doctor may suggest physical therapy.
 Severe cases of tennis elbow may require surgery.